Walmart drops mask mandate for vaccinated employees - KESQ

 The Wall Street Journal first reported the company’s policy change.

-Earlier this week, Amazon also announced it was relaxing its mask rules for fully vaccinated employees, and will no longer require masks inside warehouses, and restricted Covid-19 paid leave for unvaccinated employees.
+Earlier this week, Amazon also announced it was relaxing its mask rules for fully vaccinated employees.
+It will no longer require masks inside warehouses and restricted Covid-19 paid leave for unvaccinated employees.

 The-CNN-Wire